 There are so many products containing hyaluronic acid on the market, and it can be hard to know where to begin.
 Here are some of the best dermatologist-recommended and top-rated hyaluronic acid serums and moisturizers.

-Dolitsky also swears by Neutrogena’s single-use hydrating masks.
-It is made with 100% hydrogel material that allows the mask to hold up to 50% more essence than a standard paper face mask.
+Dolitsky swears by Neutrogena’s single-use hydrating masks.
+It is made with 100 percent hydrogel material that allows the mask to hold up to 50 percent more essence than a standard paper face mask.

-“People with acne, their skin might be irritated from their medicines, and they put on the hydrogel sheet masks and it’s just kind of soothing, and they feel good," she said.
+“People with acne, their skin might be irritated from their medicines, and they put on the hydrogel sheet masks and it’s just kind of soothing, and they feel good,” she says.

-TODAY Style editor Bobbie Thomas previously recommended this serum from L'Oreal Paris.
+Thomas also previously recommended this serum from L’Oreal Paris.
 With the optimal concentration of hyaluronic acid, it aims to reduce wrinkles while hydrating and providing younger-looking skin in just a week.
-This serum is a customer-favorite and has over 18,400 verified five-star ratings on Amazon.
+This serum is a customer favorite and has over 33,000 verified five-star ratings on Amazon.